Bausch + Lomb Levofree 0.05% Eye Drops

 Product Information

-Levofree 0.05% eye drops are a decongestant and anti-allergy medication.
+Levofree 0.05% eye drops is a decongestant and antiallergic medicine.

-This medication is used to treat the symptoms of allergic conjunctivitis, an allergy affecting the eyes and characterized by red, watery, itchy eyes and swollen eyes and/or eyelids.
-It is formulated with levocabastine, an antihistamine.
-Antihistamine medications stop the release of histamine in the body, reducing allergic reactions.
-Histamine is a molecule involved in allergies.
+This medicine is used to treat the symptoms of allergic conjunctivitis, an allergy affecting the eyes and characterised by red eyes, with tears and itching and by swollen eyes and/or eyelids.
+It is formulated with levocabastin, an antihistamine substance.
+Antihistamine medicines stop the release of histamine into the body, which reduces allergic reactions.
+Histamine is a molecule that is involved in allergies.

-This medication contains 0.05 g of levocabastine per 100 ml of solution.
-Its other ingredients are hydroxypropylbetadex, sodium dihydrogen phosphate dihydrate, disodium phosphate dodecahydrate, sodium chloride, and purified water.
-It is formulated without preservatives.
+This medicinal product contains 0.05 g levacabastin per 100 ml solution.
+Its other ingredients are hydroxypropylbetaex, sodium dihydrogen phosphate dihydrate, disodium phosphate dodecahydrate, sodium chloride and purified water.
+It is formulated without a conservative.

-The recommended dosage is: 1 drop per eye, twice a day.
-It is possible to increase the dose to 1 drop 3 to 4 times a day if needed.
+The recommended dose is: 1 drop per eye twice a day.
+It is possible to increase the dose to 1 drop 3 to 4/day if necessary.
 The eye drops should be used at regular intervals.

-If you take too high a dose of eye drops, you may feel drowsy.
-Rinse thoroughly with saline solution and simply resume treatment with the next instillation.
+If you are taking too much eye drops, you may feel sleepy.
+It is necessary to rinse thoroughly with the aid of physiological saline and to resume the treatment simply during the next instillation.

-This medication is suitable for people over 6 years old.
+This medicine is suitable for people over 6 years of age.

-Remove the protective cap, hold the bottle upside down, and squeeze the center of the bottle to release 1 to 2 drops.
-Look upward and pull down the lower eyelid.
-The tip of the bottle should not touch the eye or eyelid.
-Blink once to distribute the eye drops over the surface of the eye.
-Close your eye and wipe off any excess eye drops.
-Compress the inner corner of the eye for one minute, with the eye closed, after each application to prevent systemic effects.
+Remove the protective cap, hold the bottle upside down, squeeze the middle of the vial to exit 1 to 2 drops.
+Look up and pull down the lower eyelid.
+The vial tip should not touch the eye or eyelid.
+Click your eyes once to spread the eye drops over the surface of the eye.
+Close the eye and wipe off the excess eye drops.
+Compress the internal angle of the eye for one minute, the eye is closed, after each instillation, in order to prevent general effects.

-If you are taking another eye drop, leave 15 minutes between applications.
+If you are taking another eye drop, you should have a 15-minute limit between the injections.

-Treatment should not exceed 5 days without medical advice.
-If symptoms do not improve or persist, or if you feel worse, consult a doctor.
+The duration of treatment should not exceed 5 days without medical advice.
+If you do not improve or persist, or if you feel less well, you should see a doctor.

 What is the shelf life of Levofree?

-The shelf life of a bottle of Levofree is 3 months after opening.
+The shelf life after opening a vial of Levofree is 3 months.

-This medicine should never be used if you are allergic to its active ingredient or any of its other ingredients.
+This medicine should never be used if you are allergic to your active substance or any of the other ingredients.

-Levofree 0.05% drops should not be used in children under 6 years of age.
+Levofree 0.05 % drops should not be used in children below 6 years of age.

-Inform your doctor or pharmacist if you are using, have recently used, or might use any other medication.
+Your doctor or pharmacist should be told if you are using, have recently used or could use any other medicines.

-Ask your doctor or pharmacist before taking this eye drop if you are pregnant or breastfeeding.
+Your doctor or pharmacist should be asked for advice before taking this eye drops if you are pregnant or breast-feeding.
 Its use may be considered with caution during pregnancy.
-It is not recommended during breastfeeding.
+It is not recommended during breast-feeding.

-Levofree 0.05% drops contain 39.65 mg of phosphates per 5 ml of solution.
-Phosphates are excipients with known effects.
+Levofree 0.05% drop contains 39.65 mg phosphates per 5 ml solution.
+Phosphates are excipients with a well-known effect.

-In rare cases, some side effects may occur, such as eye pain, blurred vision, a burning sensation, stinging, or eye irritation.
+In rare cases, some side effects may occur such as eye pain, blurred vision, burning, tingling or eye irritation.

 ANSM - Updated on: 05/10/2023